cloud-gov/cg-site/content/apps/flask.md

 You _could_ use the built-in Werkzeug server to send out your Flask app, [but it's not recommended](http://flask.pocoo.org/docs/0.10/deploying/).
 As with Django, we recommend installing and using `waitress` for a WSGI server.
 Install it with `pip install waitress`.

 Switching your Flask app to serve with Waitress instead of the built-in server is fairly simple.
-The first thing you'll want to do is set an environment variable to pick up on the Cloud Foundry port for your app.
+The first thing you'll want to do is the app's port to the `VCAP_APP_PORT` environment variable.
 This is set by Cloud Foundry for you so you don't have to worry about it, but you _do_ need to let Flask know about it.
+And while you're developing locally you might want to set a local `VCAP_APP_PORT`.
 You can do that with this code:

 ```python
 port = port = int(os.getenv("VCAP_APP_PORT"))